boytchev/fmi-3d/README.md

 is included in this repository for convenience.
 The compilation was done by GCC and managed by CodeBlocks.
 The project files (*.cbp) for all models are also included in the repository.

+The models are numbered by 5-digit identifier.
+For example, the model about the Cartesian coordinate system is 03061, which means it is used in page 61 of the lecture notes for topic 3 of the course.

 # License